parameswaranvv/struts-springboot-migration/README.md

 The original Struts2 example (which has been migrated in this repo) is located here: https://github.com/apache/struts-examples/tree/master/annotations

 ### Struts 1 to Spring Boot

+* With Struts 1, making minimalistic changes to migrate to Spring Boot